ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/datalogger_quickstart.md

 ---
+noindex: true
-Title: "DataLogger - ScottPlot 4.1 Cookbook"
+title: "DataLogger - ScottPlot 4.1 Cookbook"
 Description: "A DataLogger is a plot type designed for growing datasets.
 Unlike most other plot types, the DataLogger can automatically expand the axis limits to accommodate new data as it is added."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71